amane1234/Wakeup_bluetooth_fix/README.md

 # Wakeup_bluetooth_fix

 Intelbluetooth in Hackintosh is unstable.
-After wake up from S3 or S4 sleep, the bluetooth function often does not work properly.
+After wake up from S3 or S4 sleep, the bluetooth function might not work properly.

-It will execute the command 'sudo pkill bluetoothd' when the system wakes up by using SleepWatcher
+To solve this, we will make a script with sleepwatcher that performs "sudo pkill bluetoothd" when systems wakes up, installing Bluesnooze.

 ---